Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 Pack Rain Cover

-We don’t want our personal items getting wet do we?
-No. A rain cover for your backpack is easy to stow away and won’t let you down in the rain.
+A rain cover for your backpack is easy to stow away and won’t let you down in the rain.
 Make sure to purchase one that fits though!

 Hydration Pack

 Dehydration is always an important issue when trekking and can often be very dangerous.
-Keeping well hydrated is super important and woman should look to drink between 2 and 3 litres per day whilst on the trail.
+Keeping well hydrated is super important and women should look to drink between 2 and 3 litres per day whilst on the trail.

 Other Accessories